 2UZFE: Tuning Potential

-If you’re a car guy, or gal, than this is the part you’ve probably been waiting for.
+If you’re a car guy or gal, then this is the part you’ve probably been waiting for.
 What can this engine really do?
 How good is it when you start throwing aftermarket parts on it?
 Well, since its based off of the 1UZ, most top end parts for the 1UZ will bolt right onto it.